 R isn’t your regular zombie.
-He’s an introspective “corpse” that happens to have a crush on Julie, a human girl that he has saved and now kidnapped.
-Inevitably, Julie begins to grow fond of R, and as he begins to grow more and more human they both realize that this may be the dawn of a new era for this post-apocalyptic world.
+He’s an introspective “corpse,” you see, that happens to have a crush on Julie, a human girl that he has saved and now kidnapped.
+Inevitably, Julie begins to grow fond of R, and as he begins to grow more and more human, they realise it may be the dawn of a new era for this post-apocalyptic world.

-Based on a novel by Isaac Marion, Warm Bodies tells a great story that manages to mash together horror, comedy and romance into a satisfying mixture.
-Jonathan Levine (All The Boys Love Mandy Lane, 50/50) has confidently adapted and directed a zom-rom-com that takes you by surprise with it’s socially aware commentary and cheeky sense of humor.
+Based on a novel by Isaac Marion, Warm Bodies tells a very entertaining story that manages to mash together horror, comedy and romance into a satisfying mixture.
+Jonathan Levine (All The Boys Love Mandy Lane, 50/50) has confidently adapted and directed a zom-rom-com that takes you by surprise with its socially aware commentary and cheeky sense of humour.

 Nicholas Hoult (About A Boy, television’s Skins, Clash of the Titans, X-Men: First Class) nails it as this love-struck zombie with a steadily growing heart.
 He’s a charismatic actor that convinces you of why a human girl would see the good in this zombie.
-Teresa Palmer (I Am Number Four) is very good as R’s object of affection.
-She convinces as a girl who goes from hating zombies to feeling for them.
-She reminds of Kristen Stewart, but with with a wider range of emotions.
+Teresa Palmer (I Am Number Four) is very good as R’s object of affection, and more than convinces as a girl who goes from hating zombies to… you know.
 Rob Corddy (Hot Tub Time Machine) deserves a mention too; he brings plenty of laughs to his zombie character.